Alex-Werner/hapi-cron-job/README.md

 ## Next :

+- Handle daylight saving time (so, notice that we actually don't handle this)
 - Parse : ``` after NUMBER PERIOD```
 - Parse : ``` every DAYS at TIMES```
 - Parse : ``` every PERIOD on the ORDINALNUMBER PERIOD of the PERIOD``` eg : ```every minutes on the first day of the month```
 - Parse : ```every ORDINALNUMBER PERIOD of PERIOD```